 What is it?

-Coconut water is different than coconut milk.
-Coconut milk is produced from an emulsion of the grated meat of a mature coconut.
+Don’t confuse coconut water with coconut or coconut oil.
+These are not the same.
+Also, coconut water is different than coconut milk.
+Coconut milk is made from a mixture of the grated meat of a mature coconut.

 How effective is it?

-Special precautions & warnings:Pregnancy and breast-feeding: Not enough is known about the use of coconut water during pregnancy and breast-feeding.
+Special precautions & warnings:Pregnancy and breast-feeding: Coconut water is commonly consumed as a drink.
+There isn't enough reliable information to know if coconut water is safe to use as medicine when pregnant or breast-feeding.
 Stay on the safe side and avoid use.

-Surgery: Coconut water might interfere with blood pressure control during and after surgery.
+Surgery: Coconut water might interfere with blood pressure and blood sugar control during and after surgery.
 Stop using coconut water at least two weeks before a scheduled surgery.

 Are there interactions with medications?